Patryk Wolański

-Patryk Wolanski (born 15 August 1991) is a Polish professional footballer who plays as a goalkeeper for KS Kutno in the III liga.
+Patryk Wolanski (born 15 August 1991) is a Polish professional footballer who plays as a goalkeeper for Orkan Buczek.
 Besides Poland, he has played in Denmark.

 Career

 Wolanski started his senior career with Widzew Łódź in the Polish Ekstraklasa, where he made sixteen appearances.
 After that, he played for Midtjylland, Vejle Boldklub, AC Horsens and in Widzew Łódź again.
-On October 22, 2020, he joined the amateur Polish klasa B side Sokół Lutomiersk to play an autumn round of the 2020–21 season.
+On 22 October 2020, he joined the amateur Polish klasa B side Sokół Lutomiersk for the autumn round of the 2020–21 season, where he played as a winger.
 He started the spring round as a player of KS Kutno in the III liga.